shlyakpavel/homework/README.md

 - Math, Low, Physics will be also available in the future.
 Don't ask me when.

 These do not include:
-- My own projects(some of them can be found in external repositories)
+- My personal projects(some of them can be found in external repositories)
 - My course works (available in *appropriate* repos)

 ## Attention!